rust-lang/rust-by-example/examples/move/mut/input.md

-Mutability of data can be changed when ownership is transferred.
+Mutability of data in a Box<t> can be changed when ownership is transferred.

-However, immutable data is protected from being accessed through mutable references at compile time.
+However, once an immutable reference to an object is borrowed, the reference cannot be made mutable by transferring ownership.
+This strict "const correctness" is one of the reasons to prefer references over Box<T>'s whenever possible.

 {mut.play}